aurelberra/stopwords/rationale.md

 In Greek I have included elided forms without apostrophes and the additional dialectal forms and forms with iota adscript provided by the Diogenes software (see below).
 Forms with an acute accent on the last syllable are also included with a grave accent, and I added forms with an enclitic accent which the tests suggested to be very frequent.

 The Unicode (UTF-8) encoding of the Greek list has been normalised to Normalization Form C (NFC) in order to avoid problems with precombined diacritics.
-(On this question, see for instance the Digital Classicist wiki page on [Duplicated vowel+oxia characters in Greek Unicode range](http://wiki.digitalclassicist.org/Greek_Unicode_duplicated_vowels) and [Python, Unicode and Ancient Greek](https://jktauber.com/articles/python-unicode-ancient-greek/) by J. K. Tauber.
-Older digital texts may be using *oxia* accents and should be normalised to a combining *tonos* before they can be reliably analysed.
-See the [full table of Unicode codepoints in the revision notes](revision_notes.md#unicode-greek-precombined-diacritics).)
-This normalisation from *oxia* to *tonos* has also been implemented in the Voyant Tools import process (see the [discussion](https://github.com/sgsinclair/Voyant/issues/382)).

 Details can be found in the [revision notes](revision_notes.md).